gilbertbrandow/MM5020/study_plan.md

 - Read of characteristics and automorphisms (DONE)
 - Read of basis of algebraic field extensions (DONE)
 - Start working on a cheat-sheet with all important definitions & theorems
-- Sunday September 28th do MM5020 250315 completely
+- Sunday September 28th do MM5020 250315 completely (DONE)